 Although you never want to waffle when drafting press releases, don't make the mistake of not providing enough content.
 More than anything, a journalist will want to get all the facts, so make sure you include as much information as possible.
 You can still be concise and stick to the point, but don't forget to include every little detail.
 If in doubt, consider the 'Who, What, Where, When Why and How?'

 Mistake 9.
 Making your copy too promotional

 When you've completed your press release, sit back and read it through.
-Does it scream 'Buy Me!' or have you simply informed the reader about your company news?
+Does it scream 'Buy Me!' or have you informed the reader about your company news?
 You see, although press releases are promotional, they are not advertisements.
-They are a presentation of facts, so keep it factual and use objective copy at all times.
+They are a presentation of facts, so keep it factual and use real copy at all times.

 Mistake 10.
 Over-hyped copy (exclamation mark, exclamation mark)

 Copy that is littered with exclamation marks and wild claims about your products and services screams spam and will only end up in a journalists junk folder.
 Avoid unnecessary adjectives like 'amazing' or 'beautiful' because it will only read like an advertisement and that's something you must avoid.